Marlins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jordan Montgomery (6-9) will make his 22nd start of the season.
+- The Rangers' Jon Gray (6-5) will make his 20th start of the season.

-- In 21 starts this season, he's earned a quality start in 12 of them.
+- In 19 starts this season, he's earned a quality start in eight of them.

-- Montgomery will look to finish five or more innings for the fourth start in a row.
+- Gray has started 19 games this season, and he's lasted five or more innings 16 times.
+He averages 5.7 innings per appearance.

-- In 21 appearances this season, he has finished four without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.

 |Opponent